|

 Will we be able to stop and walk inside the Painted Churches?

-What are some of the general rules we must follow during the Tour of Navidad Valley?
+What are some of the rules we must follow during the Tour of Navidad Valley?

 What are the conditions of the various roads used in the Tour of Navidad Valley?